sumotoy/TFT_ILI9163C/README.md

 	The purpose of this library it's SPEED.
 I have tried to use hardware optimized calls where was possible and results are quite good for most applications.
 	Of course it can be improved so feel free to add suggestions.
+	You will notice that not all display command was added, this because this chip it's really fast but have very poor hardware design, for example, the display on/off command will result in a bright white screen since chip will pullup all display lines (at list my display act as this), a nonsense to me, should be exact the opposite!
+Apart display there's other commands that act the same so I decided to don't include to save space.

 <b>Needed stuff you have to install first!!!</b>